Awiomanik/to_infinity_and_beyond/README.md

 Contributions are more than welcome!
 Feel free to submit pull requests or report issues.
 This project serves not only as an educational resource but also as a platform for collective problem-solving and programming practice.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License v2.0 - see the [LICENSE](LICENSE) file for details.

 ## Credits
 Created entirely by Wojciech Kośnik-Kowalczuk